tomisi/Stock_tracker/README.md

 #### Manual Installation (Project Download):

-1. Download the project's source code from a relevant source (e.g., GitHub).
+1. Download the project's source code https://github.com/tomisi/Stock_tracker.git.
 2. Navigate to the downloaded directory using your terminal's `cd` command.
 3. Assuming the project utilizes a `requirements.txt` file to list dependencies, install them using the following command:
     ```bash